- MV Emanuel

 Sail Croatia's captivating coast

 The crystal-clear waters of Croatia’s Adriatic Sea are graced with an archipelago of over a thousand beautiful islands swathed in fragrant pine groves, flowers and herbs.
-This voyage aboard a vintage-style ship reserved exclusively for Saga guests is a wonderful way to appreciate their natural beauty and rich history.
+This Dalmatian Coast cruise aboard a vintage-style ship reserved exclusively for Saga guests is a wonderful way to appreciate their natural beauty and rich history.

 If you’re taking our holiday, you may appreciate some extra information to help you make the very most of this once-in-a-lifetime trip.
 If so, do take a few minutes to visit our ‘What to Discover’ section below.